21. Multiple Integrals in Curvilinear Coordinates

 Notice that each integral can have limits which depend only on the variables outside that integral.

-Find the volume of the orange wedge given in spherical coordinates by \(0 \le \rho \le 5\), \(0 \le \theta \le \dfrac{\pi}{6}\), and \(0 \le \phi \le \pi\).
+Find the volume of the orange wedge given in spherical coordinates by: \[ 0 \le \rho \le 5 \qquad 0 \le \phi \le \pi \qquad 0 \le \theta \le \dfrac{\pi}{6} \]

-This is a straightforward application of integration in spherical coordinates.
-Our integral with limits is as follows: \[\begin{aligned} V&=\int_0^{\pi/6}\int_0^\pi\int_0^5 \rho^2\sin\phi\,d\rho\,d\phi\,d\theta =\int_0^{\pi/6}\int_0^\pi \left[\dfrac{\rho^3}{3}\right]_{\rho=0}^5\sin\phi\,d\phi\,d\theta \\ &=\dfrac{125}{3}\int_0^{\pi/6}\int_0^\pi \sin\phi\,d\phi\,d\theta =\dfrac{125}{3}\int_0^{\pi/6}\int_0^\pi \sin\phi\,d\phi\,d\theta \\ &=\dfrac{125}{3}\int_0^{\pi/6} \left[-\cos\phi\right]_{\phi=0}^\pi\,d\theta =\dfrac{125}{3}(2)\int_0^{\pi/6} \,d\theta \\ &=\dfrac{250}{3}\cdot\dfrac{\pi}{6} =\dfrac{125}{9}\pi \end{aligned}\]
+\[\begin{aligned} V&=\int_0^{\pi/6}\int_0^\pi\int_0^5 \rho^2\sin\phi\,d\rho\,d\phi\,d\theta =\int_0^{\pi/6}\int_0^\pi \left[\dfrac{\rho^3}{3}\right]_{\rho=0}^5\sin\phi\,d\phi\,d\theta \\ &=\dfrac{125}{3}\int_0^{\pi/6}\int_0^\pi \sin\phi\,d\phi\,d\theta =\dfrac{125}{3}\int_0^{\pi/6}\int_0^\pi \sin\phi\,d\phi\,d\theta \\ &=\dfrac{125}{3}\int_0^{\pi/6} \left[-\cos\phi\right]_{\phi=0}^\pi\,d\theta =\dfrac{125}{3}(2)\int_0^{\pi/6} \,d\theta \\ &=\dfrac{250}{3}\cdot\dfrac{\pi}{6} =\dfrac{125}{9}\pi \end{aligned}\]

 We should have known this answer.
-Since \(\dfrac{\pi}{6}\) is \(\dfrac{1}{12}\) of a full circle \(2\pi\), the wedge is \(\dfrac{1}{12}\) of a sphere and its volume is \(\dfrac{1}{12}\) of the volume of a sphere of radius \(5\): \(V= \dfrac{1}{12}\dfrac{4}{3}\pi(5)^3=\dfrac{125}{9}\pi\).
-However, it is useful to write down the triple integral for the volume so we can use it to find the integrals for average value, centroid, mass, and center of mass.
+Since \(\dfrac{\pi}{6}\) is \(\dfrac{1}{12}\) of a full circle \(2\pi\), the wedge is \(\dfrac{1}{12}\) of a sphere and its volume is \(\dfrac{1}{12}\) of the volume of a sphere of radius \(5\): \[ V= \dfrac{1}{12}\dfrac{4}{3}\pi(5)^3=\dfrac{125}{9}\pi \] However, it is useful to write down the triple integral for the volume so we can use it to find the integrals for average value, centroid, mass, and center of mass.

 Find the mass of the wedge in the previous example given that its density is \(\delta=\rho\)